altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 },~hearing~)
 `
 *The navigator pulled his hand away*
-~As he did that Kent felt a muteness, not of hearing but of mind~ ~He remembered what he understood in that moment, but Alacira's voice returned to nonsense to him~ *Alacira put down the phone*
+~As he did that Kent felt a muteness, not of hearing but of mind.
+He remembered what he understood in that moment, but Alacira's voice returned to nonsense to him~ *Alacira put down the phone*
 "A::Almost nothing to do now but wait."
 "FL__F::Cheese anyone... brandy?"